theseanchristopher/project8-argo-rollouts-progressive-delivery/docs/architecture.md

 ## 1. Overview

 Project 8 implements **progressive delivery** using Argo Rollouts.
-Instead of deploying a new version all at once, the platform:
+Instead of updating all pods at once, the platform:

-1. Releases a new revision (new ReplicaSet) gradually
+1. Creates a new **revision** (a new ReplicaSet) when the pod template changes (typically the image tag).
+2. Shifts traffic incrementally to the canary revision using a step-based strategy.
-2. Pauses to observe behavior
+3. Pauses between steps to allow observation.
-3. Runs an automated **metric-based analysis**
+4. Executes a **Prometheus-backed analysis** during the rollout.
-4. Promotes on success or rolls back on failure
+5. Promotes on success or **aborts + rolls back** on failure.

-This is a production pattern used to reduce blast radius and convert deployments into controlled experiments.
+This pattern reduces blast radius and makes rollout behavior **deterministic and repeatable**.

 ---